DavidWells/0x4447_product_iam_groups/README.md

 # 👨‍👩‍👧‍👦 IAM Groups

 This stack is here to help you be more organize with your AWS accounts.
-Over the years we came up with a nice list of IAM Groups that every AWS should have to make sure all the users are organized and to make sure it is clear at a glance which user is responsible for what part of AWS.
+Over the years we came up with a nice list of IAM Groups that every AWS should have.
+The groups will make sure it is clear at a glance which user is responsible for what part of AWS.

-Before you use this CloudFormation file, make sure to review it to see if the policy that each group is something that will work for you.
+Before you use this CloudFormation file, make sure to review it to see if the policy that each group has is something that will work for you.

 # DISCLAIMER!